Andrewthe13th/Inventory_Kamera/README.md

 4. Under Graphics, set Display Mode to 1280x720 Windowed
 5. Under Controls, set Control Type to Keyboard
 6. Exit Settings and leave the game in the Paimon Menu
+7. Go back to the scanner application, then click SCAN.
+(You can stop the scan anytime by pressing the 'ENTER' key)
+Note: You will not be able to use your computer while the scan is taking place due to require the use of mouse and keyboard inputs.

 ### Can this get me banned?
  According to [miHoYo's response](https://genshin.mihoyo.com/en/news/detail/5763), I would say no.